vernisaz/rust_dev_studio/README.md

 -

 Common scripts used for building other components (crates).
-Run **rb** in each component root directory. **crates** directory needs to be created first where built components will be written.
+Run **rb** in each component root directory. **crates** directory needs to be created first where built components will be stored.

 [bee.7b](./bee.7b) script used for building **RDS**, and [bee-term.7b](./bee-term.7b) script used to build the terminal.